robertcorponoi/pixi-game-camera/README.md

 That's it!
 The Effect class will handle the logic of the game loop and what not.
 If you would like a more complex example that involves easing just check out the `Rotate` or `ZoomTo` effect which will look largely similar to this example but a bit more complicated.
 All of the effects have a similar structure which makes it easy to understand effects and create new ones.

+If you create any cool effects make sure to create a pull request and I'll gladly add them.

 ## **Tests**

 The tests for `pixi-game-camera` are browser based so to run them you need to first run: